Koldenblue/homework-3/README.md

 # homework-3
 Password Generator

 For this project, JavaScript was written to the specifications given in the Develop/Readme.md file.
+The Assets folder contains an image corresponding to the project goal.
 The index.html and style.css files were provided, and have been completely unchanged.

 <br>
 <br>